 If I terminate employment, do I forfeit my Child Care Benefit?

-You are entitled for child care expenses incurred up to date of termination.
-Upon termination you will receive a email from Benefits Administration.
-Please contact your Benefits Advisor to obtain the current year Academic Child Care Benefit Application.
-The application must be returned to Payroll & Benefit Services within 30 days of termination to be eligible.
+You are entitled to claim child care expenses incurred up to your date of termination.
+You have 30 days following the date of termination to submit claims for eligible child care expenses incurred while working.
+The application must be completed & returned to Payroll & Benefit Services within 30 days of termination to be eligible - Academic Child Care Form